Insurance Terms and Conditions for Home Buyer's Insurance

 - Documents linked with any claims

-Electronic communication means that HELP sends you information as an email attachment or will inform you by email/text message when new document are available on the customer portal under ‘My Page’.
+Electronic communication means that HELP sends you information as an email attachment or will inform you by email/text message when new documents are available on the customer portal under ‘My Page’.

-Due to the rules on money laundering, the Insured Party is always obliged to confirm their identity to HELP by logging in to HELP’s ‘My Page’ using BankID or another means ensuring an identification check is completed.
+Due to anti-money laundering regulations, the Insured Party is always obliged to confirm their identity to HELP by logging in to HELP's ‘My Page’ using their BankID or using other satisfactory means of identification.

 12 BACKGROUND LAW